-Architecture in Austin is unique, which is why most Architects look to understand its history.
-Influenced by local materials such as native white “Austin” limestone and local “Marble Falls” granite, Austin Architects were traditionally influenced to create a vernacular locally referred to as “Hill Country“.
+Architecture in Austin is unique, which is why most architectural firms look to understand its history.
+Influenced by local materials such as native white “Austin” limestone and local “Marble Falls” granite, Austin Residential Architects were traditionally influenced to create a vernacular locally referred to as “Hill Country“.
 It started at the Texas Capital Building, which is faced on the exterior largely in locally-sourced Marble Falls granite.
 This is what the locals call “pink granite”.
-It then moved to local white limestone which is today used for most exterior facades in Austin, in both commercial and residential architecture.
-Today, it is mixed with other stone and brick and even cut in different patterns to update the look.
+It then moved to local white limestone which is today used for most exterior facades in Austin, TX, in both commercial and residential architecture.
+Today, residential architects mix it with other stones and brick and even cut into different patterns to update the look.

 Cultural Influences on Austin Architects